 Macular degeneration (MD) is an eye disorder that occurs when the tissue in the macula deteriorates.
 The health of the macula determines our ability to read, recognize faces, drive, watch television, use a computer, and perform any other visual task that requires us to see fine detail.
 This loss of detail only occurs in the central area of our visual field, and for this reason, it does not cause total blindness.

-The dry form is more common than the wet form, with about 85 to 90 percent of AMD patients diagnosed with dry AMD which progresses very slowly over a period of many years.
-Severity ranges from a total loss of central vision, whilst for some, it may only cause slight distortions.
-The wet form which causes a sudden loss of vision over a short time usually leads to more serious vision loss.
+Dry Macular Degeneration progresses very slowly.
+It is more common than the wet form, with about 85–90% of AMD patients diagnosed with dry AMD.
+Severity ranges from a total loss of central vision, while for some, it may only cause slight distortions.

 Your eyecare practitioner can advise you and show you how to detect and monitor the progression of MD.
 If you have been diagnosed with Macular Degeneration, it is strongly advised that you have your eyes checked at least once a year to monitor for any changes so that your practitioner can intervene, advise, and refer if necessary.

-Age-related macular degeneration usually produces a slow, painless loss of vision.
+Age-related Macular Degeneration usually produces a slow, painless loss of vision.
 In rare cases, however, vision loss can be sudden.
 Early signs of vision loss from AMD include shadowy areas in your central vision or unusually fuzzy or distorted vision.
-There are 2 types of Macular degeneration.
+There are 2 types of Macular Degeneration.

-Dry AMD is an early stage of the disease and may result from the aging and thinning of macular tissues, depositing of pigment in the macula or a combination of the two processes.
+Dry AMD is an early stage of the disease and may result from the aging and thinning of macular tissues, depositing of pigment in the macula, or a combination of the two processes.
 This condition is diagnosed when yellowish spots known as drusen begin to accumulate in and around the macula.
-It is believed these spots are deposits or debris from deteriorating tissue.Gradual central vision loss may occur with dry macular degeneration but usually is not nearly as severe as wet AMD symptoms.
+It is believed these spots are deposits or debris from deteriorating tissue.
+Gradual central vision loss may occur with dry macular degeneration but usually is not nearly as severe as wet AMD symptoms.

-- Distorted vision, in which a grid of straight lines appears wavy and parts of the grid may appear blank: Patients often first notice this when looking at things like miniblinds in their home or telephone poles while driving.
+Distorted vision, in which a grid of straight lines appears wavy and parts of the grid may appear blank: Patients often first notice this when looking at things like miniblinds in their home or telephone poles while driving.
 There may also be central shadows or missing areas of vision.

-- Slow recovery of visual function after exposure to bright light (photostress test).
+Slow recovery of visual function after exposure to bright light (photostress test).

-- Visual acuity drastically decreasing (two levels or more), e.g.: 20/20 to 20/80.
+Visual acuity drastically decreasing (two levels or more), e.g.: 20/20 to 20/80.

-- Blurred vision: Those with nonexudative macular degeneration may be asymptomatic or notice a gradual loss of central vision, whereas those with exudative macular degeneration often notice a rapid onset of vision loss (often caused by leakage and bleeding of abnormal blood vessels).
+Blurred vision: Those with nonexudative macular degeneration may be asymptomatic or notice a gradual loss of central vision, whereas those with exudative macular degeneration often notice a rapid onset of vision loss (often caused by leakage and bleeding of abnormal blood vessels).

-- Trouble discerning colors, specifically dark ones from dark ones and light ones from light ones.
+Trouble discerning colors, specifically dark ones from dark ones and light ones from light ones.

-- A loss in contrast sensitivity.
+A loss in contrast sensitivity.

 Macular degeneration by itself will not lead to total blindness.
 For that matter, only a very small number of people with visual impairment are totally blind.
 In almost all cases, some vision remains, mainly peripheral.